dhouib-akram/Health-Monitoring-App/README.md

 - **Mosquitto Broker**:

   Integrated to facilitate communication between sensors and the backend, ensuring a reliable and secure exchange of data from the sensors to the server.

 ![Project Structure](./project_structure.png)

+## Supported Sensors

+Our application integrates with various sensors to gather essential health data.
+Here are the supported sensors:

+### MAX30100 (Heart Rate + SpO2 Sensor)

+- The MAX30100 sensor is used to measure both heart rate and blood oxygen saturation (SpO2).

+### DS18B20 (Temperature Sensor)

+- The DS18B20 sensor is employed to measure temperature accurately.
+### MPS20N0040D (Blood Pressure Sensor)

+- The MPS20N0040D sensor is utilized to measure blood pressure.
+- It aids in monitoring blood pressure levels, providing crucial information for healthcare assessment.

 ## Getting Started
 1. To run the backend of our application, follow these steps: